sigmie/sigmie.com/docs/v0/index.md

 |              | "ducks"     | "trap"      |
 ```

-This is because we added the 2 following steps to the Index **Analysis** proccess.
+This is because we added the 2 following steps to the Index **Analysis** process.
 1. We called the `tokenizeOnWhitespaces` method.
 This caused the strings to split into **Tokens** each time a `whitespace` was encountered.
-2. Next the `lowercase` method **changed all uppercase letters to lowercase**.
+2. Next, the `lowercase` method **converted all uppercase letters to lowercase**.

-**These steps are done during indexing so they will be ready once a query hits our index.**
+**These steps are performed during indexing so they will be ready once a query hits our index.**

 ### How is the Query string analyzed?
 Any incoming **Query string** is analyzed with the exact same filters as our Document **text** fields.

-If we send the Query string `Mary` it will become `mary`  because of the `lowercase` token filter that we specified when creating our Index.
+If we send the Query string `Mary`, it will become `mary`  because of the `lowercase` token filter that we specified when creating our Index.
 ```php
 | Query        | Analyzed Query |
 | -----------  | -------------- |